vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Friday` ⚡⚡⚡
+Have an amazing `Saturday` ⚡⚡⚡

-Did you know Today on `09th October`
+Did you know Today on `10th October`
 ```
-“Soviet scientist Andrei Sakharov was awarded the Nobel Peace Prize for his work to end the nuclear arms race.”
-(Year: 1975)
+“Fiji gained its independence from Great Britain.”
+(Year: 1970)
 ```